MaDHouSe79/mh-parking/README.md

 - 👉 Step 2: Copy the directory qb-parking to resources/[qb]/
 - 👉 Step 3: Add the player_parking.sql with 2 tables to your correct database.
 - 👉 Step 4: Add any recommended extra code what I say you should add.
-- 👉 Step 5: If you are 100% sure, you have done all 4 steps correctly, start the server.
+- 👉 Step 5: If you are 100% sure, you have done all 4 steps correctly, go to step 6.😁
-- 👉 Step 6: Add your self as Vip to be able to park, add your self as admin in the config and use the command: /park-addvip [id]
+- 👉 Step 6: Add your self as admin in the config and you can use the command: /park-addvid [id]
+- 👉 Step 7: Start your server.
-- 👉 Step 7: Most importent step -> Enjoy 👊😎👍
+- 👉 Step 8: Most importent step -> Enjoy 👊😎👍

 ## 🍀 Features